 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO/IEC TR 24772-1 Information Technology — Programming languages — Guidance to avoiding vulnerabilities in programming languages, Part 1, General Guidance
+ISO/IEC 24772-1 Information Technology — Programming languages — Guidance to avoiding vulnerabilities in programming languages, Part 1, General Guidance

 ISO/IEC 1539-1:2010, Information technology -- Programming languages -- Fortran -- Part 1: Base language